HOPLAB-LBP/hoplab-wiki/docs/get-started/computer-setup.md

 	- Click the pencil under "register your PC" where you can change the hostname and IP address

 !!! info
 	MATLAB can be used at home provided you use a VPN.
-The official VPN to use is SSL VPN Pulse Client (see below).
+The official VPN to use is SSL VPN Pulse Client / Ivanti Secure Access Client (see below).

 ## Frequently used software